district13labs/mc-aws-single-instance/README.md

     "UserData": "{user_data}" // This also comes from the cli }
 ```
+Copy and rename the launch config to *local.*whatever.json, fill the required parts and you are good to go.

 Use the cli tool, run `./mc-server.sh` for help, or with help, or --help doesn't really matter.